Remember and Forget Experience Replay for Multi-Agent Reinforcement Learning: SISL Environments

 In Multiwalker, we find that the LDI is the preferred algorithm.
 This can be especially seen during the first 8k episodes.
 After that, the returns for some runs drop significantly and yield a lower asymptotic median return.
 This behaviour is often observed in Walker-like environments.
 In the failing runs the agents start falling while trying to move faster and faster.
 In order to avoid this catastrophic failure the algorithm converges to a safe, but sub-optimal policy.
 Nonetheless, the models that consider the local dynamics are the better performing alternatives.
 In the Multiwalker the LDI obtains a final return of 4.09, which is comparable to the attained return with the LDCo (3.73).
 The other variants do not achieve positive rewards (-31.68 for FDI and -38.11 for FDCo).
 We observe that in LDI certain runs identify a policy which consistently achieves a cumulative median return of around $20$, however the algorithm does not learn the associated policy in every run.
-Here, the state of the art~\cite{terry2020revisiting} achieves the highest cumulative reward when using a multi agent version of PPO~\cite{schulman2017proximal} (see \cref{Tab:comparison}).
-From \cref{fig:sota} can be seen, that the asymptotic performance is similar as for the local dynamics individual agent.
+Here, the state of the art~\cite{terry2020revisiting} achieves the highest cumulative reward when using a multi agent version of PPO~\cite{Schulman2017}.
+From \cref{Tab:comparison} it can be seen, that the LDI outperforms the multi agent version of PPO.

 In the second continuous action environment Waterworld, we see clear differences between the algorithms.
 The LDI outperforms the other variants significantly.
 We observe, that the FDI and the LDCo show similar performance.
 In Waterworld, it seems that correlating gradient updates (FDI) and rewards (LDCo) have similar negative effects.
 This effects seem to sum up when considering both correlations (FDCo).
-In Waterworld the state of the art is a MA version of ApeX DDPG~\cite{horgan2018distributed}.
+In Waterworld the state of the art is a MA version of ApeX DDPG~\cite{Horgan2018}.
 The best variant of the proposed algorithm outperforms the existing results by 13X.